BlinkUX/sequelize-mock/docs/docs/getting-started.md

 ## Creating Mock Objects

-Once you've installed the module, you can include it in your test code and define you Mock objects.
+Once you've installed the module, you can include it in your test code and define your Mock objects.
 Mock objects are defined with `db.define([tablename, ] defaultValues, options)`.

 ```javascript
 var UserMock = dbMock.define('user', {